 Lawsuits with HERNIA MESH.

-Experiencing complications due to a hernia mesh implant or procedure?
+Experiencing complications due to an implant or procedure?
 Victims are starting to speak up and filing claims against their injuries.
 It’s time to do something for yourself or your loved one.
 You may be entitled to financial compensation.
 Get the Answers you deserve.

 GET THE ANSWERS YOU DESERVE!

 There are over 100,000 devices implanted every year in the United States.
 Many of the most dangerous products remain on the market and have not been recalled by the FDA.
 Bowel obstructions and severe infections are common complications related to this procedure.
 The FDA continues to quickly approve untested products, which benefits the medical device manufacturers and hurts the general public.
 When a product is then shown to be defective, severely injuring thousands nationwide, the FDA is slow to take any action.
 If you feel like you may have a claim, do not hesitate to call us and we will be happy to answer any questions you have.

 Some Canadian hernia surgery patients have launched a class-action lawsuit against the maker of a now-recalled product, claiming they weren’t warned of its dangers.
 Patients are speaking out about a surgical device called Physiomesh Flexible Composite Mesh, which was used in Canada up until last year, when it was recalled and pulled from the market over concerns about higher rates of complications.
 The device is made by Ethicon, a subsidiary of Johnson & Johnson.
 It became available on the Canadian market in September, 2010.